SaiRanadheer/NASA-Pictures-App/README.md

 To open the project in Android Studio:
 Go to File menu or the Welcome Screen
 Click on Open...
-Navigate to Glide's root directory.
+Navigate to application's root directory.
 Select setting.gradle
 Getting Help
 To report a specific problem or feature request, [open a new issue on Github](https://github.com/SaiRanadheer/NASA-Pictures-App/issues/new).
 For questions, suggestions, or anything else, email [me](mailto:ranadheergupthanunna@gmail.com)